-All volunteers are required to:
+All volunteers working with children are required to:

-- be aware and follow the expectations of conduct expressed in TNS Code of Conduct - provide their WWCC number for unpaid work - sign the Volunteer Declaration (Appendix D Volunteer Declaration)
+- be aware and follow the expectations of conduct expressed in TNS Code of Conduct - provide their WWCC number for unpaid work (As per the OCG guidelines, parents or close relatives volunteering at their child's school are NOT required to obtain a WWCC.
+However, a WWCC clearance is required in the case of School Camps, formal mentoring programs, or personal care of a child with a disability.) - sign the Volunteer Declaration (Appendix D Volunteer Declaration)